vaadin/vaadin-grid/README.md

 How to build

-- Install node, java and maven in your system, and be sure that all of them are available in your PATH.
+- Install node, jdk8 and maven in your system, and be sure that all of them are available in your PATH.

 - Clone the project: